CSBP-CPSE/ICBF-EIIC/README.md

-├───mbtiles - contains script for converting geojsons to mbtiles ├───merge - contains scripts for merging ODB, OSM, and MS data ├───minifying - contains scripts for minimizing merged geojson files ├───preprocessing - contains scripts for reprocessing OSM and MS data ├───statistics - contains a script and results for calculating stats on output └───validation - contains scripts for sampling data used for validation and quality control.
+├───mbtiles - contains script for converting geojsons to mbtiles ├───merge - contains scripts for merging ODB, OSM, and MS data ├───minifying - contains scripts for minimizing merged geojson files ├───preprocessing - contains scripts for preprocessing OSM and MS data ├───statistics - contains a script and results for calculating stats on output └───validation - contains scripts for sampling data used for validation and quality control.
 ```